Skip to content

 SHARE VIA:

-Toby, a 3 year old child, presents to your emergency department with a cough and wheeze.
-When the triage nurse hands over to you, they are happy with Toby’s observations, but is concerned that he has a number of bruises which ‘look concerning’.
+Toby, a 3-year-old child, presents to your emergency department with a cough and wheeze.
+When the triage nurse hands over to you, they are happy with Toby’s observations but are concerned that he has several bruises which ‘look concerning’.
 How do you assess them?

 This is a core question that reaches into the heart of every assessment we make in the paediatric emergency department.
 Could these injuries be due to abuse?